rishitsaiya/network-flow-graph-scripts/README.md

 ## Network Reconnaissance on Blacklists

 1. Proceeding over the same idea, we just glanced over some techniques to get some holistic idea of blacklisted IPs.
 We developed a simple python script which would give a graph diagram to get more idea on how those Blacklisted IPs/subnets are connected over to DNS servers.
-The following script is mentioned in [`blacklist-subnet-connection.py`](https://github.com/rishitsaiya/network-flow-graph-scripts/blob/main/blacklist-subnet-connection.py)
+The following script is mentioned in [blacklist-subnet-connection.py](https://github.com/rishitsaiya/network-flow-graph-scripts/blob/main/blacklist-subnet-connection.py) <br>
 *Steps to run:* `python3 blacklist-subnet-connection.py`

 2. We tried the following example where we tried to include the Attacker Blacklisted IP address in the hosts array.
-The following script is mentioned in [`destination_ip.py`](https://github.com/rishitsaiya/network-flow-graph-scripts/blob/main/destination_ip.py)
+The following script is mentioned in [destination_ip.py](https://github.com/rishitsaiya/network-flow-graph-scripts/blob/main/destination_ip.py) <br>
 *Steps to run:* `python3 destination_ip.py`

 3. We also tried following example of sub domains under IIT Dharwad to get to know about incoming traffic and its sources among various Internet Service providers and their DNS servers.
-The following script is mentioned in [`iit-subdomains.py`](https://github.com/rishitsaiya/network-flow-graph-scripts/blob/main/iit-subdomains.py)
+The following script is mentioned in [iit-subdomains.py](https://github.com/rishitsaiya/network-flow-graph-scripts/blob/main/iit-subdomains.py) <br>
 *Steps to run:* `python3 iit-subdomains.py`